MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-permissions.md

 The above configuration effectively specifies that no fields are explicitly included (`"include": []` is empty, indicating no fields are allowed) and that all fields are excluded (`"exclude": ["*"]` uses the wildcard `*` to indicate all fields).

 **Practical Use**: Such a configuration might seem counterintuitive since it restricts access to all fields.
-However, it could be utilized in scenarios where a role may perform certain actions - like creating an entity - without accessing any of its data.
+However, it could be utilized in scenarios where a role might perform certain actions - like creating an entity - without accessing any of its data.

 The same behavior, but with different syntax, would be: